 Some programmes of study will not be able to offer such flexibility and have more limited or no option(s) to defer.
-We will be in contact with offer holders individually to let them know of their specific options.
+Please contact your Graduate School for more advice.

 My research programme contains taught modules.
 Can I defer my start date?